Glossary

 Race

-The concept of ‘race’ in English language has changed throughout history.
-According to the Shorter Oxford Dictionary (SOD, 1973) race (race in French, or razza in Italian) enters English language in 16th century describing ‘a group of persons, animals, or plants, connected by common descent or origin.’
-(P. 1735) There is no reference to biological or other differences such as colour of skin in this definition.
-By the late 18th century ‘race’ becomes ‘one of the great division of mankind, having certain physical peculiarities in common.’
-(Ibid, p.
-1735) The latter reflects, alas in a destructive way, the influence of scientific methods of observation and categorisation of enlightenment and modernism.
+In the English language, the concept of ‘race’ has changed throughout history.
+According to the Oxford English Dictionary, the term race (a derivate from the French and Italian terms race and razza, respectively) enters the English language in the 16th century, describing “a group of people, animals, or plants, connected by common descent or origin.”
+There is no reference to biological or other differences such as colour of skin in this definition.
+By the late 18th century, race becomes “any of the (putative) major groupings of humankind, usually defined in terms of distinct physical features or shared ethnicity, and sometimes (more controversially) considered to encompass common biological or genetic characteristics.”
+The latter reflects, albeit in a destructive way, the influence of scientific methods of observation and categorisation of enlightenment and modernism.
 The early ‘scientific’ and superficial categorisation of humankind by physical markers of colour of skin and other physical features have been debunked by genetics and the fact that humankind share the same genetic make-up.
-‘Race’ should therefore be treated as a social construct and as such has often been used as a basis for division of people into hierarchies of different categories and groups, and for labelling people as the ‘other’ and most destructively for discrimination against them – racism.
+‘Race’ should therefore be treated as a social construct and as such has often been used as a basis for division of people into hierarchies of different categories and groups, justifying practices of othering and discrimination (see also the entries on “othering” and “discrimination,” respectively), or as “technique of power” (Titley 2020, 45).

 References and further reading: